 He jointly holds the record for most Ranji double tons with nine.

-For a player who never got a prolonged international run, that’s the definition of a heavyweight domestic career.
+For a player who never got a prolonged international run, thats the definition of a heavyweight domestic career.

 Legacy: What Paras Dogra Really Represents